rafa-br34/MCSF/README.md

 # MCSF

-MCSF (Minecraft Server Finder) is a toolkit containing a few utilities for scanning and tracking Minecraft servers plus the players.
+MCSF (Minecraft Server Finder) is a toolkit containing a few utilities for scanning and tracking Minecraft servers and the players.

+> **Warning**
+>
+> The author or any contributors are not responsible for the misuse of this tool.
+The responsibility for ensuring ethical and legal use of this tool lies entirely with the end user.

 ## Table of contents